rserc-berlin/seminar/index.md

 ## About the Seminar

-The Research Seminar on Environment, Resources and Climate Economics (RSERC) is jointly organized by Technical University Berlin, Potsdam Institute for Climate Impact Research, Humboldt University Berlin, Mercator Research Institute on Global Commons and Climate Change, and Leibniz Association for Economic Research.
+The Research Seminar on Environment, Resources and Climate Economics (RSERC) is jointly organized by Technical University Berlin, Humboldt University Berlin, DIW Berlin, Mercator Research Institute on Global Commons and Climate Change, Potsdam Institute for Climate Impact Research, and Leibniz Association for Economic Research.

 Every week, it brings together environmental and resource economists to discuss the latest research presented by distinguished external scholars.

 ### Time & venue:
-Fridays, 10:00 - 12:00 (starting on 10.11.2023); see schedule for seminar venues
+Fridays, 10:00 - 12:00 (starting on 15.11.2024); see upcoming events for venues.